West Virginia University Health Affairs Institute

 In 2020, West Virginia had a 2.8 times higher drug overdose mortality rate compared to the nation’s rate of 28.3 per 100,000 population.
 According to the Office of Management and Budget and Census Bureau definitions, more than half (52 percent) of state residents live in rural areas, leading to feelings of isolation and decreased care access for those in recovery from substance use disorder (SUD).

-To address the issue of providing people with SUD better access to treatment and recovery support, Health Affairs Institute, the West Virginia Department of Health and Human Resources Bureau for Behavior Health, and Office of Drug Control Policy explored telehealth options.
+To address the issue of providing people with SUD better access to treatment and recovery support, Health Affairs Institute, the WV Department of Human Services, Bureau for Behavioral Health, and Office of Drug Control Policy explored telehealth options.
 An evidence-based mobile app from CHESS Health called the Connections App was selected in April 2020.

 Research poster: Assessing Psychosocial Experiences of People in Addiction Recovery Using the CHESS Connections App